Lê Lai: Legacy

 Due to Lê Lai's sacrifice, Lê Lợi would live to fight the Ming army for nine more years until finally achieving victory and independence for Vietnam in 1427.
 Despite his life prior to the uprising being largely unknown, Lê Lai is still seen as a symbol of bravery and patriotism in Vietnam.
 The story of his sacrifice is still told in Vietnam through history books, television, and folktales.
 After defeating the Ming army and becoming emperor of Vietnam, Lê Lợi declared that if a memorial was ever to be held for him after his death, a memorial for Lê Lai must be held one day before his own as a means of honoring Lai's heroism and sacrifice during the uprising.
-The memorial for both men are still celebrated in Vietnam today, with Lê Lợi's memorial being on August 22nd, and Lê Lai's on August 21st.
+The memorial for both men are still celebrated in Vietnam today, with Lê Lợi's memorial being on August 22, and Lê Lai's on August 21.

 In popular culture

-Lê Lai featured in the video game Age of Empires II HD: Rise of the Rajas.
+Lê Lai was featured in the video game Age of Empires II HD: Rise of the Rajas.